 - Do choose a creative location

 If your goal is to get undivided attention away from the office, choose a nice location (and go see it yourself, first).
 Whether it be an original school house or a place overlooking a lake or waterfall, select a spot with some independent appeal.
 This will be especially valued by attendees if your session involves being away from their families for an overnight stay.
 The opportunity to walk in some green space at break times is often refreshing.
-We’ve attended events at castles, cooking schools, bed and breakfasts, and even a unique funeral home. ( Many resorts have some different pros and cons.
-We are happy to refer some.
-From Blue Mountain, Hockley Valley, Niagara on the Lake, Sunnybrook Estates , and The IFL in Ontario to various global Fairmonts, or Dolce Hayes Mansion in California.
-We've had the pleasure of working with clients at many.)
+We’ve attended events at castles, cooking schools, bed and breakfasts, and even a unique funeral home.
+Many resorts have some different pros and cons.
+From Meeting Rooms and Resorts in Blue Mountain Ontario to golf clubs in Dominican Republic or Dolce Hayes Mansion in California, there are endless options to suit your group and budget.

 Do customize to your audience